 - Even aircraft that remain on the FAA registry may be permanently exported for customs and export control purposes.
 For example, aircraft owned by U.S. lessors (or a U.S. trustee), where the operator intends to base the aircraft outside the U.S., would still be considered a permanent export under U.S. customs and export laws.

-- U.S. export regulations, dictating the responsibility to determine export requirements and make EEI filings, can be confusing and difficult to apply to certain aircraft export transactions.
+- U.S. export regulations, which dictate the responsibility to determine export requirements to certain parties, can be difficult to apply to certain aircraft export transactions.

 Who Is Responsible for Making the EEI Filing?

-A "routed export transaction" is an export transaction where the Foreign Principal Party in Interest (FPPI) authorizes a U.S. agent to facilitate the export of an aircraft from the U.S. and make the EEI filing on the FPPI's behalf.
+However, in most general aviation transactions, the foreign buyer or lessee takes delivery of the aircraft in the U.S., and the foreign buyer is responsible to authorize a U.S. authorized agent, via power of attorney or written authorization, to make the EEI filing on the foreign buyer's behalf.
+These are "routed export transactions," a subset of export transactions, where the Foreign Principal Party in Interest (FPPI) authorizes a U.S. agent to facilitate the export of an aircraft from the U.S. and make the EEI filing on the FPPI's behalf.

 Applying these rules to some aircraft export transactions is difficult, and even experienced customs brokers/government officials can reach different conclusions as to which party should be the USPPI or FPPI and whether a transaction is a routed export transaction or not.
-However, the aircraft broker receiving a commission only, an owner trustee or a management company providing ferry services generally would not be considered the USPPI or FPPI, as they are not a principal party receiving the primary benefit of the transaction.
+For example:

 Who Is the "Exporter" and What Are the Restrictions on Exporting?